 To opt into the AMIT regime fund members or beneficiaries must currently have a ‘clearly defined’ set of rights to income and capital.
 The trust must also allocate trust attributes on a ‘fair and reasonable’ basis.

 Should your trust enter into this new world?
 Yes, if it helps your beneficiaries.
-No if it doesn’t.
+No, if it does not.
 If you don’t join then you merely continue to be subject to Division 6.
-The ATO is threating to give you a harder time if you don’t opt into the system in the first few years.
+The ATO is threatening to give you a harder time if you don’t opt in to the system in the first few years.

 Legal Consolidated Barristers and Solicitors can work with you to amend your trust deed and prepare the necessary motions and resolutions for unitholders and trustees.
 We work with your Responsible Entity, accountants and lawyers to ensure that you don’t suffer a resettlement.

 We do full due diligence section 601GC Corporations Act sign off.

 Fixed trust vs discretionary trust